alanhaynes211/portsmith/README.md

 portsmith
 ```

 The terminal will remain open but logs are redirected to `~/Library/Logs/Portsmith/portsmith.log`.
-The system tray icon provides controls to start/stop forwarding, open the config file, and view logs.
+The system tray icon provides controls to:
+- Start/stop forwarding
+- Open the config file
+- View logs
+- **Enable/disable "Start at Login"** to automatically launch Portsmith when you log in
+- Quit the application

 Press `Ctrl+C` in the terminal to gracefully shut down all connections and clean up network settings.

 ### SSH Key Management